Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadow.rst

    each time its light hits an object using this material.
    The (0.0 and 1.0) values are equivalent.
 They do not alter the lamp's *Bias* original value.

-Clip Start & Clip End
+Clip Start/End
    When a *Spot* light with buffered shadows is added to a scene, an extra line appears on the *Spot* 3D View representation.

-   The start point of the line represents *Clip Start* 's value and the end of the line represents *Clip End* 's value.
+   The start point of the line represents *Clip Start*\ 's value and the end of the line represents *Clip End*\ 's value.
    *Clip Start* can have a value between (0.1 to 1000.0), and *Clip End* between (1.0 to 5000.0).
 Both values are represented in Blender Units.